 PAWS Board Members

-Susan Braun, Director
+Susan Braun, President

 Prior to her retirement Susan Braun held positions as Manager of Research Services and Electronic Resources Manager for the Information Resources Directorate of The Aerospace Corporation, a federally funded research and development corporation supporting national security space programs (NSS) for the U.S. Government.
 Her areas of expertise included program planning, website management, research support in the areas of engineering and aerospace sciences, research instructional media, instruction in methods of online research, and collection development of print and electronic information resources.
 Prior to joining The Aerospace Corporation, Susan was manager of libraries for Hughes Aircraft Company.
 She has served in leadership positions for Special Libraries Association.
 Her board expertise focuses on program planning, fund raising, and communications.

 In addition to serving PAWS, Susan is a volunteer for Helpline House and the Bainbridge Public Library.
 She works part time at Eagle Harbor Books where she facilitates two monthly book groups.
 She is also a regular contributor of book reviews for Library Journal.

 Susan lives on Bainbridge Island with her husband John Murray and three rescue cats, two of which are PAWS adoptees.

 Becca Hanson, Vice President